SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/087_sarvasyA-sya_tu.md

 +++

-All these are fully included, each in its turn, in a particular course of performance of the Vedic Act.—(87)
+With a view to the protection of this entire creation, the Resplendent One ordained the distinct functions of those who sprang from the mouth, the arms, the thighs and the feet—(86).